Saud bin Abdulaziz bin Nasser

-Saud bin Abdulaziz bin Nasser Al Saud (سعود بن عبد العزيز بن ناصر بن عبد العزيز آل سعود, born 1977) is a member of the Saudi royal family and a convicted murderer.
+Saud bin Abdulaziz bin Nasser Al Saud (سعود بن عبد العزيز بن ناصر بن عبد العزيز آل سعود, born 1977) is a princely member of the Saudi royal family and a convicted murderer.
 He is a grandson of King Saud.

-Murder and trial
+Murder and imprisonment

-In February 2010, he was found guilty at the Old Bailey of murdering his servant Bandar Abdulaziz in their suite at the Landmark Hotel in London.
-During the trial, it was alleged that the prince had received a "sexual massage" before the murder, and that he and Abdulaziz had been in a homosexual relationship.
-It was also alleged that the murder was a culmination of an extremely abusive "Master-Slave" relationship.
-The prince maintained that he and his victim were "friends and equals" ,and denied an alleged homosexual relationship between the two.
+In February 2010, he was found guilty at the Old Bailey of murdering his Sudanese servant Bandar Abdulaziz in their suite at the Landmark Hotel in London.

+During the trial, it was purported that the prince had received a sexual massage from the male escort Mr. Louis Szikora for the fee of £200 per hour three days before the murder, and that he and Abdulaziz had been engaged in a homosexual relationship.

+Accordingly, it was also alleged that the murder was a culmination of an extremely abusive "Master–Slave" relationship.
+The prince maintained that he and his victim were "friends and equals", and denied an alleged homosexual relationship between the two.

-However, prosecutor Jonathan Laidlaw stated that the evidence found - including photographs stored on a mobile phone and traces of semen on the victim's underwear - "establishes quite conclusively that (Al Saud) was either gay or had homosexual inclinations.
+However, prosecutor Jonathan Laidlaw stated that the evidence found – including naked photographs stored on a cellular phone and traces of semen on the victim's underwear – "establishes quite conclusively that (Al Saud) was either gay or had homosexual inclinations.
 Prosecutor Jonathan Laidlaw also said the prince had abused his aide in the past, showing jurors a video shot in the Landmark's elevator which appears to show the shaven-headed prince, dressed in white, throwing his 32-year-old servant around and battering him.

-On October 20, 2010, Saud Abdulaziz bin Nasser al Saud was sentenced to life imprisonment and was ordered to serve a minimum of 20 years for strangling and beating Bandar Abdulaziz to death.
-In March, 2013 he was allowed to return to Saudi Arabia to serve the remainder of his term in a Saudi prison.
-According to the agreement between the U.K. and Saudi Arabia, he must serve at least 20 years before he can be released.
+On 20 October 2010, Saud Abdulaziz bin Nasser al Saud was sentenced to life imprisonment and was ordered to serve a minimum of 20 years for strangling and beating Bandar Abdulaziz to death.
+In March 2013, he was allowed to return to Saudi Arabia to serve the remainder of his term in a Saudi prison.

+According to the diplomatic agreement signed between the United Kingdom and Saudi Arabia, he must serve at least twenty years (2030) before he can be released.